-The second level of silicone resins can range in exposure from 600–800°F (316–427°C) and will allow spikes to temperatures around 900–1,000°F (482–538°C).
-The third level would be a 100% silicone system that can be used with decent success at 1,000–1,100°F. It must be understood that these coatings do not allow for longevity in weatherability and are critical in their adhesion.
+The second level of silicone resins can range in exposure from 600 to 800°F (316–427°C) and will allow spikes to temperatures around 900–1,000°F (482–538°C).
+The third level would be a 100-percent-silicone system that can be used with decent success at 1,000–1,100°F (538–593°C).
+It must be understood that these coatings do not allow for longevity in weatherability and are critical in their adhesion.

-Whether fillers are added to meet profit margin requirements or to fulfill the cost demands of a large-volume order, the volume of fillers used in a powder material matters a lot to the outcome of your job.
+Whether fillers are added to meet profit margin requirements or to fulfill the cost demands of a large-volume order, the volume of fillers used in a powder coating matters a lot to the outcome of your job.
 How?
 Excessive filler loads can more rapidly wear down a gun, hoses and powder pumps, thus increasing the finisher’s per-part costs.
 Material Safety Data Sheets (MSDS) can speak volumes if written correctly and understood.

 Specific gravity (SG) is the density of a formulation relative to water weight.
-Powders range in SG from approximately 1.2 to 2.0.
+Powder coatings range in SG from approximately 1.2 to 2.0.
 A powder with an SG of 1.2 is going to be much lighter and typically easier to fluidize and spray than a powder with an SG of 1.7.
 This allows for a more even film build, resulting in fewer rejects and potential errors.

-The other gain from using lower-SG powder is the ability to cover more part area with the same amount of powder.
-So, despite a lower powder price per pound, a material with a higher filler content and therefore a higher SG will cover fewer square feet and thus may have a higher total cost.
+The other gain from using lower-SG powder coatings is the ability to cover more part area with the same amount of powder.
+So, despite a lower powder price per pound, a material with higher filler content and therefore a higher SG will cover fewer square feet and thus may have a higher total cost.

 Bonded vs. non-bonded metallics.
 There are different methods available to make metallic powder coatings, and finishers should take care when comparing metallic powder technologies.

 Bonded metallic technology, however, allows for powder particles to marry with metallic flakes.
-It therefore allows for powder to be sprayed through the guns uniformly, so that parts have an even visual appearance without color shifting.
+It therefore allows the powder coating to be sprayed through the guns uniformly, so that parts have an even visual appearance without color shifting.
 Bonded metallic powder coatings also have no separation of particles during transportation or reclaim.
-Metallic effects produced using a bonded technology appear much nicer and far more vibrant and uniform than those of dry-blended powder coatings, coming very close to the results only liquid paint colors could offer in the past.
+Metallic effects produced using a bonded technology appear much nicer, and far more vibrant and uniform than those of dry-blended powder coatings, coming very close to the results only liquid paint colors could offer in the past.

 As mentioned previously, all these products are thermosetting powder coatings.
 This means that two or more components react chemically to form a new chemical network during curing.
 Flexibility, surface hardness and chemical resistance all are impacted by the crosslink density of the cured powder material.